-Salopek's "second zone of black limestones, Pv2" (Salopek 1942)(Fig.1).
-These black limestones have attracted researchers by their rich fossil content, so several paleontological papers were published by Salopek (1942) and Sremac(1984,1988,1991), whereas sedimentology of these limestones was studied by Marjanac&Sremac (1988).
+The studied section is located near Baske Ostarije on the Velebit Mt., and it is also known as Salopek's "second zone of black limestones, Pv2" (SALOPEK 1942) (Fig.l).
+These black limestones have attracted researchers by their rich fossil content, so several paleontological papers were published by SALOPEK (1942) and SREMAC (1984, 1988, 1991), whereas sedimentology of these limestones was MARJANAC & SREMAC (1988).
 Their lateral extent is quite significant (Fig. 2), and on Salopek's map they reach 8 km in strike-wise length.

-Limestones of the "second zone" (stratigraphically they belong to Neoschwagerina craticulifera zone, Kochansky-Devide 1965) occur in thickness of 12 m, and comprise 3 lensoid carbonate bodies (Fig. 3) which are partly divided by calcarenites and shales, and partly amalgamated.
+they belong to Neoschwagerina craticulifera zone.
+KOCHANSKY-DEVIDE 1965) occur in thickness of 12 m, and comprise 3 lensoid carbonate bodies (Fig. 3) which are partly divided by calcarenites and shales, and partly amalgamated.